 Another common question that my client’s ask is how to get the credit you deserve?

 First, make sure you get credit for your contributions at work.
 This is simply about taking the great impression you’ve made at work and present yourself more confidently by claiming the credit you deserve without bragging or stealing someone else’s thunder.

 I think we can all agree that humility is a great characteristic, but at some point, we need to speak up to ensure that our accomplishments and hard work are not going unnoticed.
 We may also need to find ways to remind others of our contributions, especially when there is evidence that someone else is claiming credit for our work.

 …so that it feels good to you and they are well received by others….

-In order to achieve the growth and rewards we deserve in our career fields, we need to learn how to promote our value without seeming arrogant or insensitive to others’ contributions and most importantly we need to embrace a growth mindset and practice our communication skills to master them.
+To achieve the growth and rewards we deserve in our career fields, we need to learn how to promote our value without seeming arrogant or insensitive to others’ contributions and most importantly we need to embrace a growth mindset and practice our communication skills to master them.

-Tune into the next episode in the CAREER ADVANCEMENT SERIES: “Communicate To Positively Persuade and Influence Others”
+Tune into the next episode in the Career Advancement Series: “Communicate To Positively Persuade and Influence Others”